-Lasted me about: 1 month (using every third day)
+Lasted me about: 1 month (using every day)

 Estimated shelf life: 3 months

-- The scents of essential oils don’t seem to last very long, therefore I’ve personally opted to go fragrance-free, as it saves me having to wash my expensive essential oils down the drain.
+The scents of essential oils don’t seem to last very long, therefore I’ve personally opted to go fragrance-free, as it saves me having to wash my expensive essential oils down the drain.
 I make myself smell fresh with essential oils in my moisturiser instead.
-However, if you do want some fragrance, I have found cinnamon and ginger essential oils to last particularly long.
+However, if you do want some fragrance, I have found that base notes like cinnamon, vanilla, sandalwood and ginger essential oils last particularly long.

 Cherry on top